 Meet Boston Outdoor Preschool Network

-The mission of Boston Outdoor Preschool Network is to provide programs that meet the developmental needs of the whole child, while initiating them into a lifelong relationship with the natural world.
+Our mission is to meet the developmental needs of the whole child while initiating them into a lifelong relationship with the natural world.

 BOPN’s Beginnings